 - In a bowl, combine shrimp with sesame oil, Shaoxing wine, salt, white pepper, and cornstarch.
 Mix well and let it marinate for at least 15 minutes.

-- In a large pan or wok, heat 1 tbsp of oil over medium heat.
+- In a large pan or wok, heat 1 tablespoon of oil over medium heat.
 Add marinated shrimp and stir-fry until they turn pink on both sides.
 Remove from the pan and set it aside.

 - Use a spatula and push the vegetables to the side to create a space in the middle of the pan.
 Add frozen rice cakes to the center and 1 cup of chicken stock over the rice cakes.
 Cover the pot with a lid and let it simmer for 3-4 minutes, or until the rice cakes have softened.